rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  If there had been any links, he told me, it would have been apparent to the journalists at the
 *  monitor.
 Their newsroom shared an office with his firm.
 *  It became clear to Vera that the notes were part of a broader campaign that evening,
-*  when Ixlahuac himself gave an interview to reporters on Milenio TelevisiÛn,
+*  when Ixlahuac himself gave an interview to reporters on Milenio Televisi√≥n,
 *  a national cable news network.
 *  I'd like to first make some clarifications, the mayor said of the killing.
 *  The preliminary information that we have is that this wasn't a journalist.
 As the mayor spoke,
 *  he repeated several times that the attack had occurred at a legal office,
 *  and he never mentioned the monitor by name.
-Hector ZamarrÛn, one of the reporters,
+Hector Zamarr√≥n, one of the reporters,
 *  looked skeptical, saying that Toledo had worked at the monitor.
 *  The mayor replied that he hadn't found Toledo's name registered with the journalist's guild.
 *  The other reporter, Paula Parquet, pointed out that Toledo had received death threats from the